sueda/eol-cloth/README.md

 **NOTE**: The export directory must already exist in the file system, the simulation will not generate a directory for you.

 ## Contact
-If you would like to contact us for anything regarding EoL-Cloth free to email us.
+If you would like to contact us for anything regarding EOL-Cloth free to email us.
 If you have any code specific comments or find any bugs, please specifically contact Nick Weidner via [GitHub](https://github.com/weidnern "Nick Weidner GitHub") or Email